-William T. Robinson, 51, from St. Matthews, South Carolina, is the owner/operator of Robinson Family Farm, which consists of row crops, hay, cattle, and timber.
+William T. Robinson, 52, from St. Matthews, South Carolina, is the owner/operator of Robinson Family Farm, which consists of row crops, hay, cattle, and timber.
 Mr. Robinson is currently employed as Executive Director for the SEFA group, an engineering, construction, and transportation company, and he retired from the department of Treasury and Corporate Financial Planning at Santee Cooper, South Carolina's state owned electric and water utility.
-He serves on the board of the South Carolina Palmetto Agribusiness Council, the Orange-burg Area Cattlemen's Association, Tri-County Electric Cooperative, and the Lexington County Chamber of Commerce.
-He currently serves on the board of AgSouth Farm Credit, ACA.
-Mr. Robinson is a member of both the AgFirst Plan Sponsor Committee and the AgFirst/FCBT Plan Sponsor Committee and serves as chair of both Committees in 2018 and 2019.
+He serves on the board of the Orangeburg Area Cattlemen's Association, and Tri-County Electric Cooperative, He currently serves on the board of AgSouth Farm Credit, ACA.
+Mr. Robinson was a member of both the AgFirst Plan Sponsor Committee and the AgFirst/FCBT Plan Sponsor Committee in 2019 and served as chair of both Committees.
 Mr. Robinson serves on the Board Coordinating Committee and as chair of the Board Audit Committee.
-He became a director in 2016 and his term expires on December 31, 2019.
+He became a director in 2016 and his term expires on December 31, 2023.

-Michael T. Stone, 47, from Rowland, North Carolina, owns and operates P & S Farms, Inc. and Bo Stone Farms, LLC.
+Michael T. Stone, 48, from Rowland, North Carolina, owns and operates P & S Farms, Inc. and Bo Stone Farms, LLC.
 The row crop units produce corn, wheat, and soybeans and the operations include a swine finishing unit under contract with Murphy Brown, a cow/calf herd, timber management and small produce for a roadside stand.
 Mr. Stone is a director of Cape Fear Farm Credit, ACA, a director of Southeastern Health hospital, a director of Dillon Christian School, and a member of the North Carolina Farm Bureau Energy and Transportation Committee.
 He also serves on the board of The Farm Credit Council, a trade organization.
-He serves as chair of the Board Compensation Committee and as a member of the Board Coordinating and Board Governance Committees.
-Mr. Stone is the Board appointed member of both the AgFirst Plan Sponsor Committee and the AgFirst/FCBT Plan Sponsor Committee in 2018 and 2019.
+Mr. Stone is the Board appointed member of both the AgFirst Plan Sponsor Committee and the AgFirst/FCBT Plan Sponsor Committee in 2019 and 2020, and was elected chair of both Committees for 2020.
+He served as chair of the Board Compensation Committee in 2019 and continues to serve as a member of the committee in 2020.
+Mr. Stone was elected Vice Chairman of the Board for 2020 and also serves on the Board Coordinating and Board Governance Committees.
 Mr. Stone became a director in 2015 and his term expires on December 31, 2022.

-Ellis W. Taylor, 49, Vice Chairman of the Board, from Roanoke Rapids, North Carolina, is the owner/ operator of a row crop operation, Mush Island Farms, which consists of cotton, soybeans, wheat, corn and timber.
-Mr. Taylor is also a partner in Mush Island Farm, LLC, a trucking operation.
+Ellis W. Taylor, 50, Vice Chairman of the Board, from Roanoke Rapids, North Carolina, is the owner/ operator of a row crop operation, Mush Island Farms, LLC, which consists of cotton, soybeans, wheat, corn and timber.
 He is also part owner of Roanoke Cotton Company, LLC, which operates cotton gins and a warehouse.
 He is a director on the boards of AgCarolina Farm Credit, ACA, and Northampton County Farm Bureau, which promotes agriculture, and the Federal Farm Credit Banks Funding Corporation.
-Mr. Taylor serves on the Board Coordinating, Board Compensation and Board Governance Committees.
-He became a director in 2012 and his term expires on December 31, 2019.
+Mr. Taylor served on the Board Coordinating, Board Compensation and Board Governance Committees in 2019.
+He was elected Chairman of the Board for 2020 and will serve as chair of the Board Coordinating Committee and as an ex-officio member of all Board Committees.
+He became a director in 2012 and his term expires on December 31, 2023.

-In 2018, each member of AgFirst FCB's board of directors received base compensation of \$59,353 plus expenses.
+In 2019, each member of AgFirst FCB's board of directors received base compensation of \$75,000 plus expenses.
 Additional honorarium was paid to some members for leadership positions on the board.